Close Banner

 2. Consider Purchasing a Lightning Lane Pass

-Expedition Everest at Disney's Animal Kingdom
+Walt Disney World Summer 2026 - Expedition Everest at Disney's Animal Kingdom

 You'll also want to decide if you want to purchase a Lightning Lane Multi Pass or Single Pass.
 For an additional cost per person, either service lets you choose available times to skip the standby line for various rides and experiences using the Lightning Lane entrance.
 Lightning Lane Multi Pass will allow users to make selections in advance.
 Most attractions are included in the service, though some can be purchased separately as Lightning Lane Single Passes, including Avatar Flight of Passage.

 We recommend using Lightning Lane if you're visiting Magic Kingdom or park hopping.
 Though with summer crowds, we'd recommend it for all of your park days.
 Minimally, we suggest purchasing at least one of the Lightning Lane Single Passes to enjoy short waits for popular rides such as TRON Lightcycle Run or Guardians of the Galaxy: Cosmic Rewind.
 This summer, guests have another option called Premier Pass.
 Essentially, this combines the best of both worlds with Multi Pass and Single Pass.
-With it, you can skip the line at every ride at the park without scheduling a return time in advance.
+With it, you can skip the line at every Lightning Lane-eligible ride at one park without scheduling a return time in advance.
 You can learn more about it in our guide.

 3. Get an Early Start